arcs-njit-edu/Docs/docs/Software/MATLAB/index.md

         # Run matlab
         matlab -nodisplay -nosplash -r 'cd('/path/to/for_loop.m');for_loop; quit'
         ```
         Replace `cd('/path/to/for_loop.m')` with the actual path of the matlab script.
-You don't need to use `cd('/path/to/for_loop.m')` if the Matlab script and job script are in the same direoctry.
+You don't need to use `cd('/path/to/for_loop.m')` if the Matlab script and job script are in the same directory.
 In that case, use `matlab -nodisplay -nosplash -r 'for_loop; quit' `

 ??? example "Sample Parallel MATLAB script: for_loop.m"